Why learn Brazilian Jiu-Jitsu?

 My fitness level is poor, or I think I’m too overweight for BJJ.

-Brazilian Jiu-Jitsu is a good fit for every body.
-Something that is great about BJJ is that it is scalable.
+Brazilian Jiu-Jitsu gets you in shape!
+Something that is great about BJJ is that it is scalable to every body type.
 The intensity can be adjusted, and we offer several variety of classes: from fundamentals for the beginner, all the way to the competition class to prepare for world level competitions.
 All body types, shapes and sizes benefit greatly from BJJ.
 The workout intensity is one of the best full-body cardio and strength training available, but you’re doing it while having so much fun, you don’t realize how great a workout you’re getting.

 Basic Principles of Brazilian Jiu-Jitsu